MontrealCorpusTools/Montreal-Forced-Aligner/docs/source/installation.rst

 .. note::

    MFA 2.0.0a5 and earlier used Pynini version 2.1.0.
-As of 2.0.0a6, versions have been upgraded to the latest version of Pynini, but there were some breaking changes, so please be sure to upgrade via :code:`conda upgrade -c conda-forge openfst pynini ngram baumwelch sox` if you installed a previous 2.0 alpha version to ensure correct performance.
+As of 2.0.0a6, versions have been upgraded to the latest version of Pynini, but there were some breaking changes, so please be sure to upgrade via :code:`conda upgrade -c conda-forge openfst pynini ngram baumwelch` if you installed a previous 2.0 alpha version to ensure correct performance.

 .. _collect_binaries: